CALVARY BY THE SEA

 We say Amen to God's diversity of humanity!

 We are a Reconciling in Christ congregation that boldly declares inclusion of our queer siblings in Christ.
-We are a Racial Reconciling in Christ congregation that openly declares unity for people of all ethnicities and races and works towards a shared vision and visible sign of the heavenly church.
+We are a racial reconciling in Christ congregation that openly declares the image of God in all humanity, therefore calling us to intentional unity across all ethnicities and racial groups, working towards a shared vision and visible sign of the diverse church here on earth as it is in heaven.

 Calvary by the Sea Lutheran Church is part of the Evangelical Lutheran Church in America, ELCA and in mission partnership with the Pacifica Synod.